gilbertchen/duplicacy/GUIDE.md

    duplicacy backup [command options]

 OPTIONS:
-   -hash                      detect file diferences by hash (rather than size and timestamp) -t <tag>                   assign a tag to the backup -stats                     show statistics during and after backup -vss                       enable the Volume Shadow Copy service (Windows only)
+   -hash                      detect file differences by hash (rather than size and timestamp) -t <tag>                   assign a tag to the backup -stats                     show statistics during and after backup -vss                       enable the Volume Shadow Copy service (Windows only)